Skip to main content

-Chris Thomas King and Ruben Santiago-Hudson | Craig Schwartz
+Chris Thomas King and Ruben Santiago-Hudson | Craig Schwartz |

 Ruben Santiago-Hudson is the writer, director, and sole performer of this imaginative, character-driven tale.
 Accompanying him on stage is typically Chris Thomas King (though in this performance I had the pleasure of watching Daryl Darden) on guitar.
-The original music featured in the production was composed by Bill Sims Jr., who passed away this year and who this show is dedicated to.
+The original music featured in the production was composed by Bill Sims Jr., who passed away this year and who the show is dedicated to.

 This is not the first time Santiago-Hudson has performed Lackawanna Blues.
 It originally premiered at The Public Theater in New York in 2001, where it was produced by George C. Wolfe and directed by Loretta Greco.
 Eighteen years later and Santiago-Hudson has taken the directorial reins himself.